 Well-draining soil is important, as soggy soil can lead to root rot.
 These trees like loose, sandy soil that allows the root system to mat.
 Slightly acidic to neutral soil pH is best, as alkaline soils can cause yellow leaves.

 Regular watering will keep the weeping bottlebrush healthy and strong.
 Mature plants can withstand times of drought but fare better with supplemental water.
 Water intermittently when the soil feels dry several inches below the surface.

 Temperature and Humidity

 Providing weeping bottlebrush trees with well-balanced fertilizer throughout the growing season will encourage healthy growth and flowering.
-Apply from spring until fall, at the start of each season.
+Apply from spring until fall, at the beginning of each season.

 Pruning can help keep this tree looking clean and manicured.
 Prune weeping bottlebrush trees after flowering to remove the spent blooms and help the tree keep an orderly shape.